exrev201-arch/freshed-grocery-app/DEPLOYMENT_READY.md

-# 🚀 Fresh Grocery App - Deployment Ready! 🚀
+# 🚀 Freshed Grocery App - Deployment Ready! 🚀

 ## Status: ✅ READY FOR PRODUCTION DEPLOYMENT

 Congratulations!
-Your Fresh Grocery application is fully prepared and verified for deployment to Render.
+Your Freshed Grocery application is fully prepared and verified for deployment to Render.

 ## 📋 Deployment Summary